-Silvia is a Postdoctoral Researcher at the Faculty of Communication Sciences at Università della Svizzera italiana - USI, Lugano (Switzerland).
-She conducts research activities in the frame of the UNESCO Chair "in ICT to develop and promote sustainable tourism in World Heritage Sites" (http://www.unescochair.usi.ch), mainly on topics related to:
+Silvia is lecturer and researcher (maître d'enseignement et de recherche) at the Institute of Digital Technologies for Communication of Università della Svizzera italiana - USI, Lugano (Switzerland).
+She is the coordinator of the UNESCO Chair in ICTs to develop and promote sustainable tourism in World Heritage Sites.

-- the role and impact of ICT in cultural tourism, in religious tourism and pilgrimage
+- role and impact of ICTs in cultural tourism, religious tourism and pilgrimages/cultural routes;

-She was Executive Director of the doctoral school Cross-Field (www.cross-field.ch, February 2013 - September 2015), and the coordinator of the doctoral school Argupolis (www.argupolis.net, February 2013 - April 2015), both of them founded by the Swiss National Science Foundation (SNSF).
+Silvia was executive director of the doctoral school Cross-Field (2013 - 2015), and the coordinator of the doctoral school Argupolis (2013 - 2015), both of them founded by the Swiss National Science Foundation (SNSF).

-She also collaborates with the School of Church Communicatiom, Pontificia Università della Santa Croce, Rome, in the analysis of communicative strategies used by Italian family associations.
+She also collaborated with the School of Church Communicatiom, Pontificia Università della Santa Croce in Rome, in the analysis of communicative strategies used by Italian family associations.

 - online communication

 - cultural tourism, religious tourism, pilgrimage and cultural routes

 - users requirements elicitation